Balance Point Wellness Belize

 Further Notes on Your Trail Walk

-- The Bush Medicine remedies listed, or remarked on, in the following pages, are only examples and not exact recipes or prescriptions.
+• The Bush Medicine remedies listed, or remarked on, in the booklet, or mentioned in your tour by your guide, are only examples and not exact recipes or prescriptions.
 These herbs are to be tried only with guidance of a well trained medicinal healer, and in conjunction with your medical provider.

-- This guide is a compilation of a few of the Common Medicinal Plants that you can find on your trail walk.
+• This guide will show you a variety of the Medicinal Plants that are found and used commonly in Belize.
 This is by no means a complete list.
-The tropical forest is incredibly diverse and there are hundreds of medicinal plants that are not listed.
+The tropical forest is incredibly diverse and there are hundreds of medicinal plants that are even yet to be discovered.

 Ecology Of The Area